wishawa/wishawa.github.io/content/posts/fun-rust-operators/index.md

 +++
-title = "Fun things to do with Rust operator overloading" description = "abusing overloading to make custom syntax and more..." date = 2023-01-19
+title = "Six fun things to do with Rust operator overloading" description = "abusing overloading to make custom syntax and more..." date = 2023-01-19